mdavezac/LaDa/sphinx-doc/source/userguide/vasp/creating.rst

    The examples above specifies a parameter which already exists, :py:attr:`~functional.Vasp.encut`.
-In this case, when calling :py:meth:`~lada.functional.Vasp.add_keyword`,  the parameter is replaced with a simple integer (or float, or whatnot).
+In this case, when calling :py:meth:`~pylada.functional.Vasp.add_keyword`,  the parameter is replaced with a simple integer (or float, or whatnot).
 Its special behavior described above is simply gone.
 If you do not like a special behavior, you can always do away with it.